lyds-jane/unit3/README.md

 ![oop](images/oop.png)

 *Figure x* - This image shows the layout of an OOP program.
 OOP splits a code up into classes that have properties (variables) and methods (functinons).
 Multiple objects can be assigned to a class, allowing for DRY code.
 The four basics of OOP are encapsulation, abstraction, inheritance, and polymorphism. ([1](#bibliography))

+### Designing UI in QtDesigner
+QtDesigner is a very useful tool for designing UI.
+It allows you to design pop-up windows and main window.
+There are many tools within the application.
+An example is the

 ### Converting UI Files
 To use UI files in a program, they must first be converted to code.
 This is done with the pyQt5 package, which can be installed from pip3.